Accredited: Council for the Accreditation of Educator Preparation (CAEP) (formerly NCATE)

 Total Credit Hours 120

-*1 Program majors should enroll in an introductory psychology course, such as PSY 101, to satisfy their Intellectual Foundation requirements.
-It is recommended that majors take history courses to meet their Foundations of Civilizations requirements.
+*1 Program majors should enroll in an introductory psychology course, such as PSY 101, to satisfy their General Education requirements.
+It is recommended that majors take history courses to meet their US History & Civic Engagement and World History & Global Awareness requirements (Note: No more than two courses from the primary major can count in the General Education program).

 Some content on this page is saved in PDF format.
 To view these files, download Adobe Acrobat Reader free.
 If you are having trouble reading a document, request an accessible copy of the PDF or Word Document.